gvikei/CS373-Endangered-Animals/PITCHME.md

 ---
 ## <span class="fa-purple">What we could do better</span>
 - Add more animals to the website
-Limitation: slow loading speed, could be improved
+<br>Limitation: slow loading speed, could be improved
 - Could not show full datas
-Limitation: long pages
+<br>Limitation: long pages
 - Made a better user layout, font, color schemes, images

 ---